jednano/postcss-font-pack/README.md

 }
 ```

 Notice the weight was changed from `bold` to `700` and from `light` to `300`.
 This came from the configuration's declaration value aliases, which were defined as `"weight": ["bold", 700]` and `"weight": ["light", 300]`, respectively.
-You can do this with any of the `props`, but since `style: italic`, `stretch: condensed` and `variant: small-caps` are already understood by the browser, it only made sense to use an alias for the weight in this case.
+You can do this with any of the prop groups, but since `style: italic`, `stretch: condensed` and `variant: small-caps` are already understood by the browser, it only made sense to use an alias for the weight in this case.
 You could have just as well congired the weight as `"weight": 300`, but that's not as human-readable as `light`, which the browser doesn't understand.

 Also, notice that fallback fonts were added to the `font-family`.
 This allows you to keep your syntax easy to read/write and let the plugin do the dirty work with configuration.